VocAddict/UTAText/contents/preface.md

 ##### Student and Instructor Resources   {#eip-656}

 We’ve compiled additional resources for both students and instructors, including Getting Started Guides, instructor solution manual, and PowerPoint slides.
-Instructor resources require a verified instructor account, which can be requested on your ovsi.org log-in.
-Take advantage of these resources to supplement your Open VocalSynth Initiative book.
+Instructor resources require a verified instructor account, which can be requested on your utatext.voxil.net log-in.
+Take advantage of these resources to supplement your {GROUP NAME} book.

 ##### Partner Resources   {#eip-883}

-Open VocalSynth Initiative Partners are our allies in the mission to make high-quality learning materials affordable and accessible to students and instructors everywhere.
-Their tools integrate seamlessly with our Open VocalSynth Initiative titles at a low cost.
-To access the partner resources for your text, visit your book page on ovsi.org.
+{GROUP NAME} Partners are our allies in the mission to make high-quality learning materials affordable and accessible to students and instructors everywhere.
+Their tools integrate seamlessly with our {GROUP NAME} titles at a low cost.
+To access the partner resources for your text, visit your book page on utatext.voxil.net.

 ### About the Authors   {#eip-45}